yuvarajpanditrathod/Real-Time-Object-Detection-using-YOLO11/README.md

 **Made with ❤️ by Yuvaraj**

 *This project was developed as a demonstration of modern web technologies combined with cutting-edge AI for object detection.
 Feel free to contribute and make it even better!*

-### Connect with me:
-- 🚀 Passionate about AI and Web Development
-- 💡 Always learning and building cool projects
-- 🌟 Open to collaboration and new opportunities

 *"Building the future, one line of code at a time!"* - Yuvaraj
 #